-- (a) Establish and maintain all the necessary technical competencies required to conduct the outer space activities in a safe and responsible manner and to enable the entity to comply with the relevant governmental and intergovernmental regulatory frameworks, requirements, policies and processes; - (b) Develop specific requirements and procedures to address the safety and reliability of outer space activities under the entity's control, during all phases of a mission life cycle; - (c) Assess all risks to the long-term sustainability of outer space activities associated with the space activities conducted by the entity, in all phases of the mission life cycle, and take steps to mitigate such risks to the extent feasible. - 3.3 In addition, States are encouraged to designate a responsible entity or entities to plan, coordinate and assess space activities with the aim of promoting their effectiveness in supporting the Sustainable Development Goals and in supporting the objectives of the guidelines for the long-term sustainability of outer space activities in a broader perspective and vision. - 3.4 States should ensure that the management of an entity that conducts outer space activities establishes structures and procedures for planning and conducting space activities in a manner that supports the objective of promoting the long-term sustainability of outer space activities.
-Appropriate measures to be taken by management in this regard should include: - (a) A commitment at the highest levels of the entity to promoting the long-term sustainability of outer space activities; - (b) Establishing and fostering an organizational commitment to promoting the long-term sustainability of outer space activities within the entity, as well as in relevant interactions with other entities; - (c) Urging, to the extent practicable, that the entity's commitment to the long-term sustainability of outer space activities is reflected in its management structure and procedures for planning, developing and conducting outer space activities; - (d) Encouraging, as appropriate, the sharing of the experiences of the entity in the conduct of safe and sustainable outer space activities as a contribution by the entity to enhancing the long-term sustainability of outer space activities; - (e) Designating a contact point within the entity responsible for communication with relevant authorities to facilitate efficient and timely sharing of information and coordination of potentially urgent measures to promote the safety and sustainability of outer space activities. - 3.5 States should ensure that appropriate communication and consultation mechanisms are in place within and among the competent bodies that oversee or conduct space activities.
+(a) Establish and maintain all the necessary technical competencies required to conduct the outer space activities in a safe and responsible manner and to enable the entity to comply with the relevant governmental and intergovernmental regulatory frameworks, requirements, policies and processes;

+(b) Develop specific requirements and procedures to address the safety and reliability of outer space activities under the entity's control, during all phases of a mission life cycle;

+(c) Assess all risks to the long-term sustainability of outer space activities associated with the space activities conducted by the entity, in all phases of the mission life cycle, and take steps to mitigate such risks.

+3.3 In addition, States are encouraged to designate a responsible entity or entities to plan, coordinate and assess space activities to ensure their effectiveness in supporting sustainable development goals and processes and in supporting the objectives of the guidelines for the long-term sustainability of outer space activities in a broader perspective and vision.

+3.4 States should ensure that the management of an entity that conducts outer space activities establishes structures and procedures for planning and conducting space activities in a manner that supports the objective of promoting the long-term sustainability of outer space activities.
+Appropriate measures to be taken by management in this regard should include:

+(a) A commitment at the highest levels of the entity to promoting the long-term sustainability of outer space activities;

+(b) Establishing and fostering an organizational commitment to promoting the long-term sustainability of outer space activities within the entity, as well as in relevant interactions with other entities;

+(c) Ensuring that the entity's commitment to the long-term sustainability of outer space activities is reflected in its management structure and procedures for planning, developing and conducting outer space activities;

+(d) Encouraging, as appropriate, the sharing of the experiences of the entity in the conduct of safe and sustainable outer space activities as a contribution by the entity to enhancing the long-term sustainability of outer space activities;

+(e) Designating a contact point within the entity responsible for communication with relevant authorities to facilitate efficient and timely sharing of information and coordination of potentially urgent measures to promote the safety and sustainability of outer space activities.

+3.5 States should ensure that appropriate communication and consultation mechanisms are in place within and among the competent bodies that oversee or conduct space activities.
 Communication within and among relevant regulatory bodies can promote regulations that are consistent, predictable and transparent so as to ensure that regulatory outcomes are as intended.

+3.6 States and international intergovernmental organizations undertaking space activities that involve the use of nuclear power sources should, prior to using nuclear power sources in outer space, implement the Safety Framework for Nuclear Power Source Applications in Outer Space through applicable mechanisms that provide a regulatory, legal and technical framework that sets out responsibilities and assistance mechanisms and conforms with the intent of the Principles Relevant to the Use of Nuclear Power Sources in Outer Space, international law, the Charter of the United Nations and the United Nations treaties on outer space.